🤩 Accurascale Reveal 21 Ton HTO/ HTV Hopper Deco Samples

 HTO/ HTV engineering samples

-Accurascale have announced a newly tooled range of 21 ton HTO & HTV hopper wagons in OO gauge!
+Accurascale have revealed production samples for their newly tooled range of 21 ton HTO & HTV hopper wagons in OO gauge!
 This comprehensive new range covers the BR Diagram 1/146, 1/147 & 1/149 vehicles in a selection of BR bauxite and BR grey liveries.

 The tooling allows for a number of detail variations including differences between the diagrams as well as different axleboxes and roller bearings etc.